Multimodal Affect in AI for Education

 • Opening Remarks

-Introduction to the MAAI4Ed vision and goals.
+Introduction to the MAAI Workshop vision and goals.

-Speaker: Prof. Roger Azevedo
+Speakers: Prof. Roger Azevedo and Prof. Kshitij Sharma

 • Lightning Talks